Wiang Sa district, Nan

 Wiang Sa (เวียงสา, [wīa̯ŋ sǎː]) is a district (amphoe) in the central part of Nan province, northern Thailand.

 Geography

-Neighboring districts are, from the south clockwise, Na Noi of Nan Province, Rong Kwang, Song of Phrae province, Ban Luang, Mueang Nan, Phu Phiang and Mae Charim of Nan Province.
+Neighboring districts are, from the south clockwise: Na Noi, Ban Luang, Mueang Nan, Phu Phiang of Nan Province, Rong Kwang, Song of Phrae province.
 To the east it borders Xaignabouli province of Laos.

 The eastern part of the district is in the Luang Prabang Range mountain area of the Thai highlands.

 History

 The minor district Mueang Sa was created in 1908, consisting of the seven tambons (sub-districts): Mueang Sa, Ai Na Lai, Ban San, Ban Khueng, Pong Sanuk, Nam Khao, and Lai Na split off from Mueang Nan District.
 In 1909 it was upgraded to a full district.
 In 1917 it was renamed Phun Yuen (บุญยืน), as the district office was in that tambon.
 In 1939 it was again renamed with its historical name, only leaving out the word Mueang which was reserved for the capital districts of provinces.
 The district was renamed Wiang Sa on 23 January 1986.